SkygearIO/skygear-doc/content/js/relation.md

 Skygear provide three default relations: friend, following and follower.
 - `follower` and `following` are one non-mutual relation with direction.
-You can follow a user without his explicit consensus.
+You can follow a user without his explicit approval.
 - `friend` is mutual relation without direction.
-If you add friend with Ben and Ben add friend with you, then you two will have `friend` relationship.
+If you add Ben as your friend and Ben add you as his friend, then you two will have `friend` relationship.

 ### Add relations